 Research and development activities are central to our business model.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-We expect that our research and development expenses will continue to increase for the foreseeable future as we advance our programs and product candidates into and through clinical development, and as we continue to develop additional product candidates.
-We also expect our discovery research efforts and our related personnel costs will continue to increase and, as a result, we expect our research and development expenses, including costs associated with stock-based compensation, will continue to increase above historical levels.
-In addition, we may incur additional expenses related to milestone and royalty payments payable to third parties with whom we have entered into, or may enter into license, acquisition, option or other agreements to acquire the rights to future products and product candidates.
+We expect that our research and development expenses will remain approximately the same or will continue to increase for the foreseeable future as we advance our programs and our current or future product candidates into and through the development phase.
+We expect our discovery research efforts and our related personnel costs to remain consistent with historical levels.
+In addition, as we progress our most advanced product candidates in clinical development, we may incur additional expenses related to milestone and royalty payments payable to third parties with whom we have entered into, or may enter into, license, acquisition, option or other agreements to acquire the rights to future products and product candidates.
+In the event we are unable to raise additional capital to fund our operations, we may be required to adopt cost reduction strategies that seek to maintain our ability to continue the development of our most advanced product candidates in clinical development expenses.